 - 1. If a student is in the evaluation process and the concerns expressed by the SST do not indicate any medical concerns, a school health services evaluation is not likely appropriate. - 2.
 If a student is in the evaluation process and there are medical needs, the evaluator should involve the school nurse in the evaluation process.
-The results of the school health services evaluation will be incorporated into the Full Individual Evaluation. - If a school health services evaluation is recommended and it is not time to consider a three-year -re-evaluation, the school nurse can contact the campus evaluation specialist to consider a standalone evaluation for school health services. - 4.
-If the evaluation determines a need for school health services, the form must be completed in SuccessEd.
+The results of the school health services evaluation will be incorporated into the Full Individual Evaluation. - 3.
+If a school health services evaluation is recommended and it is not time to consider a three-year-reevaluation, the school nurse can contact the campus evaluation specialist to consider a standalone evaluation for school health services. - 4.
+If the evaluation determines a need for school health services, the Determination of Need for Related Services form must be completed in Success Ed.
 The campus evaluation specialist can assist the nurses in completing the form.